-Candidates who have studied the Core subject content, or who are expected to achieve a grade 3 or below should be entered for Paper 1, and either Paper 3 or Component 4.
-These candidates will be eligible for grades 1 to 5.
+Candidates who have studied the Core subject content, or who are expected to achieve a grade D or below should be entered for Paper 1 and Component 4.
+These candidates will be eligible for grades C to G.

-Candidates who have studied the Extended subject content (Core and Extended), and who are expected to achieve a grade 4 or above should be entered for Paper 2 and either Paper 3 or Component 4.
-These candidates will be eligible for grades 3 to 9.
+Candidates who have studied the Extended subject content (Core and Extended), and who are expected to achieve a grade C or above should be entered for Paper 2 and Component 4.
+These candidates will be eligible for grades A to G.